Paatusoq

 Paatusoq, mentioned as 'Patursok' by Wilhelm August Graah, is a fjord in the King Frederick VI Coast, Kujalleq municipality, southeastern Greenland.
-Its name means "The one with the big mouth" in the Greenlandic language.
+Its name means "The one with the big mouth" in Greenlandic.

 Geography

 Paatusoq Fjord extends in a roughly east–west direction for about 55 km between the Danell Fjord to the north and the Kuutseq Fjord to the south.
 To the east the fjord opens into the North Atlantic Ocean 10 km southwest of Cape Discord.
 There are two rocks awash in its mouth and Qasingortoq, a 355 m point marks its entrance.
 Danell Fjord lies close to the north, running parallel to Paatusoq.

 Paatusoq has a short branch midway into its southern shore at about 23 km from the fjord's mouth with a glacier reaching down to the waterline.

 Mountains

 In the western part of Paatusoq the mountain ranges on both sides of the fjord rise steeply from the shore to heights of about 2000 m.
 The massive succession of mountains on the northern side culminates in Mount Paatusoq (Patuersoq), a magnificent ultra-prominent peak at 60°52′55″N 43°44′56″W towering to a height of 2488 m above the glacier at the head of the fjord.
 This mountain is marked as a 8238 ft peak in the Defense Mapping Agency Greenland Navigation charts.